tcmyths/tcmyths/docs/comment-policy.md

 To that end, I ask that your comments:

-1. Be nice and respectful.
-Disagreement is fine in the form of "I had a different experience when..." or "Jones contradicts Smith when she says..." (and include Jones' citation).
+1. **Be nice and respectful.** Disagreement is fine in the form of "I had a different experience when..." or "Jones contradicts Smith when she says..." (and include Jones' citation).
 But not in the form of "You're wrong..." or "You don't know what you're talking about."
-1. Be as factual as possible.
+1. **Be as factual as possible.**
-2. Be about your personal experience and that you make that clear in the comment.
+2. **Be about your personal experience** and that you make that clear in the comment.
 For example, _"I have seen..."_
-3. Not be gossip.
-If your comment is not from your personal experience, cite the source of your information.
+3. **Not be another myth.** If your comment is not from your personal experience, cite the source of your information.
 For example, _"Smith talks about this in his blog post at http://www..."_
-4. Be witheld if you can't speak from a first-hand experience or cite your source.
+4. **Be witheld if you can't speak from a first-hand experience or cite your source.**

 Comments that do not follow the guidelines will be deleted.

+[New myths]({{ site.mybaseurl}}/new-myth) can be added as comments on the home page where I'll consider them for addition to the site.

 # Site research